UK Practical Driving Test (Cars)

 What do you have to do in the UK driving test?

-The practical driving test lasts for around 40 minutes in total and consists of 3 parts with each part following consecutively.
+The practical driving test lasts for around 40 minutes in total and consists of five parts:

 You are allowed to commit up to 15 driving (minor) faults during the test, but no serious or dangerous faults.
 Repeated instances of the same driving fault would be classed as an habitual problem and be declared a serious fault.